On Sections of Convex Bodies in John's Position and of Generalised $B_p^n$ Balls: Introduction

 which is an optimal estimate whenever $k\gr n/2$.
 We stress that Ball's approach in this case relies heavily on the product structure of the cube: the Fourier transform of the indicator of a product body factorizes as a product of one-dimensional Fourier transforms, and this factorization is the key to obtaining sharp bounds.
 In the absence of such coordinate independence — i.e.\ for general bodies in John's position — the direct product decomposition is no longer available, and the Fourier method appears a priori inapplicable.

-One of the results in \cite{AB} was a sharp generalisation of Ball's inequality \eqref{eq:Ball-1} for $k$-dimensional sections of the unit cube in the regime $k\leq n/2$.
-Our first main result complements this estimate; we show in Section \ref{sec:symmetric} below that in the case $k\gr n/2$, the section $K\cap H$ of an arbitrary centrally symmetric convex body $K$ in John's position in $\mathbb{R}^n$ with a $k$-dimensional subspace $H$ has volume at most equal to the right hand side in \eqref{eq:Ball-2}, provided that \textit{at least one} of the orthogonal projections of $\sqrt{c_j}v_j$ onto $H$ has length strictly less than $1/2$, where $(c_j,v_j)$ is the John decomposition associated to $K$.
-When $k\gr n/2$ and all projections $P_H(\sqrt{c_j}v_j)$ are \textit{large}, Ball's $2^{\frac{n+k}{2}}$ bound on the volume of sections is not correct in general; we showcase this by constructing convex polytopes $L$ in John's position with $\vol_k(L\cap \mathbb{R}^k)=2^k(n/k)^{k/2}$ (see Theorem \ref{thm:counterexample} below).
-We also provide a general estimate in this case that takes into account the geometry of $K$, resulting to even finer estimates than \eqref{eq:Ball-2} in certain special cases (cf. Remark \ref{rem:comp-Ball}).
+One of the results in \cite{AB} was a sharp generalisation of Ball's inequality \eqref{eq:Ball-1} for $k$-dimensional sections of any centrally symmetric convex body in John's position.
+We show in Section \ref{subsec:Symmetric} below that in the case $k\gr\frac{n}{2}$, this estimate is sharp and the upper bound provided by the right-hand side in \eqref{eq:Ball-2} is not true in general.
+We showcase this by constructing convex polytopes $L$ in John's position satisfying $\displaystyle{\vol_k(L\cap \mathbb{R}^k)=\left(\frac{n}{k}\right)^{k/2}\vol_k(B_\infty^k)}$ (see Theorem \ref{thm:counterexample} below).
+Nevertheless, we will provide sharper estimates for the volume of sections of centrally symmetric convex bodies in John's position (see Theorem \ref{thm:UpperBoundVolume}) by a $k$-dimensional linear subspace $H$ that take into account the geometry of the associated decomposition of the identity.
+This leads to an additional complication compared to Ball's setting, namely a non-trivial maximisation problem that remains to handle (cf. Proposition \ref{prop:exact-max}).
+Under the assumption that $c_j\Vert P_Hv_j\Vert_2^2\gr\frac{1}{2}$ for every $1\ls j\ls m$ such that $P_Hv_j\neq0$, provides better estimates than the upper bound in \eqref{eq:Ball-1} and, in some cases, than the upper bound in \eqref{eq:Ball-2} (see Corollary \ref{cor:UpperBoundVolumeBallsIntegralEstimate} and Proposition \ref{prop:ComparisonEstimates}).